 In an empirical application, individuals' commuting decisions are analyzed using data on subjective well-being.
 We find that people who spend more time commuting report lower life satisfaction, i.e. they are not fully compensated for the burden of commuting either by a higher salary, a better living environment or a lower rent.
 This is consistent with people overestimating future utility from the extrinsic attributes of job offers and housing options, and neglecting the intrinsic attributes, such as the physical burden of commuting and having less time available to spend with friends and family.
 In a refined analysis, the evidence for differences in the degree of adaptation is studied.
 It is found that full-time workers adapt, to a large extent, to a higher labor income over a period of three years.
-In contrast, people adapt much less to commuting, and even seem to become increasingly sensitive toward the burden of commuting.
-This latter evidence adds to a consistent explanation of the commuting phenomenon in terms of utility misprediction.
-There is an asymmetry present in adaptation that leads to distorted choices, if adaptation is not taken into account in the evaluation of alternatives.
+In contrast, people adapt much less to commuting, and even seem to become increasingly sensitive toward the burden of commuting phenomenon in terms of utility misprediction.
+There is an asymmetry present in adaptation of alternatives.